wilsonmar/Salesforce/EchoNoUI.md

 * Re-prompt

 ## <a name="Domains"> Domains of Data / Objects / Classes</a>
+Prefix each request with:

+ "Alexa, ask Force: "

 * Apps to use
 * Contacts (to contact via phone, Chatter, email, SMS, send letter, Tweet) noted in the Profile of each contact
 * Groups of contacts

 * Tweet to send

+  * Alexa, ask Force: Which features are nearest their limits?

 * Facebook blog to create
 * Wordpress blog entry to create

 * Accounts (Companies)
 * Opportunities

+  ?
+What new opportunities have been posted since last time?

 * Cases for action associated with accounts
 * Projects organizing cases
 * Boards in Trello which organize tasks